These are the most

 marble in the middle with three on each leg spaced three inches

-apart.
+apart on center.
 A template called a RACK will be used to keep the pattern

 uniform.
 The player who shoots first may place the marbles at the

 - LAGGING - A lag is when the players toss